OmniFlux Programming Language Reference Manual ๐

 - Date & Time: Procedural time and date components:

-- Cryptography & Encryption: Secure hashing and symmetric encryption helpers:
+- Cryptography & Encryption: Secure hashing helpers:

 - Web & HTTP Utilities: Native HTTP helpers: